Bank Julius Baer & Co. Ltd Zurich Purchases 2,422 Shares of FedEx Co. (NYSE:FDX)

 FedEx Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Monday, October 3rd.
-Shareholders of record on Friday, September 2nd will be issued a dividend of $1.15 per share.
-The ex-dividend date is Thursday, September 1st.
-This represents a $4.60 annualized dividend and a yield of 3.10%.
-FedEx’s dividend payout ratio is presently 33.97%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, October 3rd.
+Stockholders of record on Friday, September 2nd will be issued a $1.15 dividend.
+This represents a $4.60 annualized dividend and a dividend yield of 3.10%.
+The ex-dividend date of this dividend is Thursday, September 1st.
+FedEx’s dividend payout ratio (DPR) is currently 33.97%.

 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
 The company's FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; time-critical transportation services; and cross-border enablement, technology, and e-commerce transportation solutions.